Koonawarra

 Koonawarra faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.1%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 9.1%, significantly lower than NSW's average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 6.5%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.8%).
-Vocational credentials are held by 42.1% of residents aged 15+, with advanced diplomas at 8.0% and certificates at 34.1%.
+Bachelor degrees are the most common, at 6.5%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.8%).
+Trade and technical skills are prevalent, with 42.1% of residents aged 15+ holding vocational credentials - advanced diplomas (8.0%) and certificates (34.1%).

 Educational participation is high, with 30.0% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 8.3% in secondary education, and 2.7% pursuing tertiary education.